cch0/data-engineering-zoomcamp-2024-project/docs/backfill.md

 # Backfill

+This document descirbes the backfill process implemented for this project.

 Backfill is a way to "fill the gap" where data is either missing, corrupt or arriving late.

 There are two places in the data pipeline where we can apply backfilling.